-Disabled: The system will not turn on until you turn it on.
+Disabled: The system can not have this function.

 Date (of month) Alarm: This is how you set the date that the system will turn on.
 The default is 0.

 0: Setting this to 0 will turn the system on everyday at the preset time.